DEADLINE EXTENDED TO MAY 4, 5:00 PM

-Students engaging in Academic Commnity-based Transcisciplinary (ACT) research fellowships investigate pertinent community issues through quantitative or qualitative measures.
-In the ACT Research Fellowship, the undergraduate researcher works with a community leader and faculty mentor to develop a research project that explores various issues of importance to the community.
+Students engaging in Academic CommuniTy (ACT) research fellowships investigate pertinent community issues through quantitative and qualitative measures of the course of an academic year.
+In the ACT Research Fellowship, the undergraduate researcher works with a community partner and faculty mentor to develop a research project that explores various issues of importance to the community.
 The results of the research are intended to inform actions for positive social change.
 Research methods may vary by discipline.
-Fellows are awarded a stipend of $1000 for a semester and spend 10 hours per week engaged in research-related activities.
-The Fellowship includes a bi-weekly interdisciplinary seminar to discuss the progress of the research, reflect upon the experience, and learn about research ethics and social justice.
-Fellows must prepare a final report for the University Honors College, their faculty mentor, and community partner that details their research efforts and their findings.
+Fellows spend 5-10 hours per week engaged in research-related activities.
+The Fellowship includes a weekly seminar to discuss the progress of the research, reflect upon the experience, and learn about research methods and ethics.
+Fellows must prepare a publication-ready final report for PittHonors, and a distribution-ready deliverable, such as a brochure, for their community partner.

-Eight to ten Fellows will be selected for any given semester.
-Fellows are selected on the basis of their academic record, the quality of their research proposal and capacity of the research to inform positive social change, and the applicant's commitment to social issues.
+Eight to ten Fellows will be selected each academic year.
+Fellows are selected on the basis of their academic record, the quality and feasibility of their research proposal, and the applicant's commitment to positive social change.

 - Click here for information on Summer ACT Awards.

 This award is open to University of Pittsburgh full-time undergraduate students from any of Pitt's undergraduate schools or majors at the Oakland campus.

 Each Fellow will be awarded $2000 over 2 semesters, fall and spring of the academic year.
 The funds are directly credited to the Fellow’s student account as a stipend of $1000 per semester; therefore, a student must be registered full-time for courses during the term for which the fellowship is awarded.